 28 of the 48 countries in Africa are in a state of severe food insecurity

 △ Children are receiving food distribution at a school in Rusinga, Kenya, October 23, 2016

 How serious is the hunger problem?
 The Global Hunger Index (GHI) is a tool designed to comprehensively measure and track hunger at global, regional, and national levels.
 It measures a country’s state of hunger on a 100-point scale.
 A GHI score of zero means that a country has no undernourished person in its population.
 A GHI score of 100 means that a country’s entire population is experience hunger.

 According to the 2020 Global Hunger Index report, the worldwide GHI score was 18.2, down from a 2000 GHI score of 28.2.
-Also, of the 48 countries in Africa, 28 countries are in a serious level of hunger and 8 countries are in an alarming level of hunger.
+Also, of the 48 countries in Africa, 28 countries are at a serious level of hunger and 8 countries are at an alarming level of hunger.
 In other words, 75% of the countries in Africa are experiencing a serious level of hunger.